kirull1/videocloud/memory-bank/systemPatterns.md

 - Backend CreateVideoDto accepts duration parameter
 - Duration is stored in the database with the video
 - Video cards display the actual duration of videos
+- After upload, video processing pipeline is triggered in the background
+- Video status is updated as processing progresses

 ## Communication Patterns